-Student Name: Student ID Number: ITEM DOCUMENTATION REQUIRED Essential Functions / The Essential Functions / Physician's Statement Form must be signed by the student and Physician's Statement signed by a physician , physician 's assistant , or a nurse practitioner .
-Attach completed form .
+Student Name: Student ID Number: ITEM DOCUMENTATION REQUIRED $\overline{\Delta}$ Essential Functions / Physician's Statement The Essential Functions / Physician's Statement Form must be signed by the student and signed by a physician, physician's assistant, or a nurse practitioner.
+Attach completed form.
 Health Record Form The Health Record Form must be completed and signed by a physician, physician's assistant, or a nurse practitioner.
 Attach completed form.
 Tetanus (Tdap) Vaccine Documentation of an adult Tdap vaccine.
 Any Tdap older than ten (10) years must also be followed by documentation of a Tetanus booster (Td or Tdap) that is less than ten (10) years old.
 Attach medical documentation.
-PPD or Tuberculosis Documentation of a two-step TB skin test, consisting of one test followed by a second test (TB Skin Test) 7-21 days later .
+PPD or Tuberculosis (TB Skin Test) Documentation of a two-step TB skin test, consisting of one test followed by a second test 7-21 days later .
 The results cannot be more than four (4) weeks apart .
 TB skin tests are good for a period of one (1) year from the administration date.
 An annual one-step TB skin test will be required thereafter.
 Attach medical documentation.
-OR Students who have tested positive for TD in the past or who are unable to receive the TD Students who have tested positive for TB in the past or who are unable to receive the TB skin test must submit narrative documentation with a clear chest x-ray.
+OR Students who have tested positive for TB in the past or who are unable to receive the TB skin test must submit narrative documentation with a clear chest x-ray.
 Completion of an annual Tuberculosis Questionnaire will also be required.
 Attach medical documentation.
-MMRV Titers Documentation of titer results for MMRV - Measles (Rubeola), Mumps, Rubella (German William Titers Measles), and Varicella (Chicken Pox).
-If results are non-immune (negative) or equivocal, the student is instructed to seek the advice of a medical provider for recommended follow- up and must sign a Measles, Mumps, Rubella, Varicella Release / Waiver Form.
+MMRV Titers Documentation of titer results for MMRV - Measles (Rubeola), Mumps, Rubella (German Measles), and Varicella (Chicken Pox).
+If results are non-immune (negative) or equivocal, the student is instructed to seek the advice of a medical provider for recommended follow-up and must sign a Measles , Mumps , Rubella , Varicella Release / Waiver Form .
 Attach lab data report.
 Hepatitis B Titer Documentation of titer results for Hepatitis B. Results must be within the past twenty (20) years.
-If results are non-immune (negative), the student is instructed to seek the advice of a medical provider for recommended follow-up and must sign a Hepatitis B Vaccination Release / Waiver Form.
+If results are non-immune (negative), the student is instructed to seek the advice of a medical provider for recommended follow-up and must sign a Hepatitis B Vaccination Release / Waiver Form .
 Attach lab data report.
-CPR Documentation of current CPR certification by the American Heart Association Basic Life EMS Basic includes CPR Support (BLS) for Health Care Providers (CPR/AED) or American Red Cross CPR for training within the Professional Rescuer.
-Attach a copy of card / certificate program.
-Release Form Read and sign the Release of Clinical Information form.
-Attach completed form. attach legible copies of all required documentation.
-Copies will not be made for you by Progr = 's responsibility to maintain a personal file with all health records.
-Once submitted to the Prog gram, no records will be release ed back to students.
+CPR EMS Basic includes CPR training within the program.
+Documentation of current CPR certification by the American Heart Association Basic Life Support (BLS) for Health Care Providers (CPR/AED) or American Red Cross CPR for Professional Rescuer.
+Attach a copy of card / certificate Release Form Read and sign the Release of Clinical Information form.
+Attach completed form.
+IMPORTANT: You must attach legible copies of all required documentation.
+Copies will not be made for you by Program personnel.
+It is a student's responsibility to maintain a personal file with all health records.
+Once submitted to the Program, no records will be released back to students.
 There is a student copier available in the Learning Resource Center.